vertigis/meridian-design/docs/design-language.md

 ### Panels

 Using Panels in our application affords the user a good deal of information all contained in an easy to view place.
-Any information can be placed within a panel, so the possibilities for use are limitless.
+Most information can be placed within a panel.
 Panels by default are designed to be a minimum width of 365px.
 This allows them to function properly when viewed on smaller displays, such as tablets or smart phones.
-If desired, the user can increase the width of the panels with simple grab controls.
+If desired, the user can resize the panels with simple grab controls.
 For full information regarding panels, refer to our **<a href="https://developers.geocortex.com/docs/web/configuration-layout-getting-started/#panels" target="_blank">Developer Center information</a>**.

 ### Panel Navigation

-Panels come with an assortment of build in navigation controls:
+Panels come with an assortment of built in navigation controls:

 ![panels](/img/panels/panel-maximize.jpg "Maximize Button") Maximize: This button will extend the content of the panel to fill the entire view width.